Keyboard shortcuts

 fn main() {

-let instance = Instance::new(InstanceInfo::default())?;
+let instance = Instance::create(InstanceInfo::default())?;

 let physical_devices = Instance::physical_devices(&instance)?;